XpiritBV/ContainerWorkshop-Docs/Lab11-IstioRetry-CircuitBreaker.md

 blue-554f964ff8-lm8w7           2/2     Running   0          8m29s
 fortio-deploy-576dbdfbc4-f6nfh   1/1     Running   0          85s
 ```
-> Note that in your environment, the name of the fortio Pod will be different.
+> Note that in your environment, the name of the fortio pod will be different.

-Use the Fortio web load testing Pod to call the 'blue' Service once by using its name, and verify the output:
+Use the Fortio web load testing pod to call the 'blue' Service once by using its name, and verify the output:

 ```
 kubectl exec -it fortio-deploy-576dbdfbc4-f6nfh -- fortio load -curl http://blue/api/color